GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

 ### Download the tutorial source code to the board

-Here you use the `wget` command to download the necessary source code to the Raspberry Pi.
+In the Raspberry Pi shell run the following command to download the necessary source code to the Raspberry Pi:

-In the Raspberry Pi shell run the following:

     mkdir -p "$HOME"/enviro-board
     cd "$HOME"/enviro-board